my-rds-store/my_study/source/english/bbc/six_minute_english/why_is_super_mario_so_popular.rst

     She used cited, which means referenced or noted, when talking about the game ET being a reference for a factor in the collapse of the console market.

 Georgina
     And she said boom – a sudden period of growth.
-So as ET was mentioned [#f1]_ as a factor in the collapse, many people say that Super Mario Bros. was the reason that video games really took off, especially in the US.
+So as ET was mentioned [#f1]_ as a factor in the collapse, many people say that Super Mario Bros [#f21]_ . was the reason that video games really took off, especially in the US.

 Rob
     It’s interesting to consider what might have been if his creator, Shigeru Miyamoto, had never created that character [#f6]_ .
 The question is, why is that game so popular, what made it so fun to play?